 Another thing people use to back up their own belief that we MUST keep the Sabbath, is they say because Jesus kept the Sabbath, as it was His custom to do.

 Now people will say, “Jesus is our example for what we are to do, and His custom was to teach in the synagogue on the Sabbath” Tell me, wasn’t it Jesus custom to walk every where He went?
 Should we then forbid horses, cars, trucks, trains, airplanes and everything that is not walking?
 Might as well outlaw running as well because it was not the custom of Jesus to run places?
 God forbid.

-So then lets go on to other verses that they interpret to mean that we MUST keep the Sabbath, however none of them say so.
 Many people say and teach that we Must keep the Sabbath because the Apostles kept the Sabbath. i would kindly ask them to show me where they kept the Sabbath, and they would eagerly go to the Bible and show me the verse which said they taught in the synagogue on the Sabbath.